nimayneb/yawl/Readme.md

         \?
         \*

-Please beware of this escaping scenarios:
+Please note of this escaping scenarios:

 | Subject        | Pattern       | Explanation                                                                                                    |
 |----------------|---------------|----------------------------------------------------------------------------------------------------------------|